 It was the freshwater from the Baakens River and the sheltered bay that attracted the Dutch sailors to first use Algoa Bay.
 Evidence of this has been found in a 1789 Dutch map, indicating the “Baakjes Fonteyn” which they claimed rights to with a beacon on the prominent cliffs.

 In 1799 the first British troops took possession of the Lower Baakens.
-They erected a fortification on the current site of Fort Frederick to protect themselves from the Xhosa, Khoisan and the “trekboers” (Dutch famers from the Cape who were trying to establish themselves in the area).
+They erected a fortification on the current site of Fort Frederick to protect themselves from the Xhosa, Khoisan and the French who were providing support to the “trekboers” (Dutch famers from the Cape who were trying to establish themselves in the area).

 It was then the turn of the British settlers whose arrival would herald the most profound change.
 The first permanent resident in the Baakens valley was John James Berry who was granted the eponymous farm Baakens River Farm in 1819.
 Apparently his sons, Richard John and Matthew were personalities in their own right.
 What actually is meant by that, cannot be ascertained but one presumes that it indicates that they were adventurous or exuberant by nature.
 In 1826, the farm passed to 1820 Settler, John Parkin.
 This farm was fairly extensive by today’s standards as it now encompasses the suburbs of Newton Park, Sunridge Park, Fernglen and Fairview.